-3.1 The local governing board is responsible for:

-- Ensuring all pupils make progress in achieving the expected educational outcomes. - Ensuring the curriculum is well led, effectively managed and well planned. - Evaluating the quality of provision through regular and effective selfevaluation. - Ensuring teaching is delivered in ways that are accessible to all pupils with SEND. - Providing clear information for parents on subject content and their rights to request that their children are withdrawn. - Making sure the subjects are resourced, staffed and timetabled in a way that ensures the school can fulfil its legal obligations. - Ensuring the religious ethos of the school is maintained and developed through the subjects.
+- 3.1 The governing board is responsible for: - Ensuring all pupils make progress in achieving the expected educational outcomes. - Ensuring the curriculum is well led, effectively managed and well planned. - Evaluating the quality of provision through regular and effective selfevaluation. - Ensuring teaching is delivered in ways that are accessible to all pupils with SEND. - Providing clear information for parents on subject content and their rights to request that their children are withdrawn. - Making sure the subjects are resourced, staffed and timetabled in a way that ensures the school can fulfil its legal obligations. - Ensuring the religious ethos of the school is maintained and developed through the subjects. - 3.2 The headteacher is responsible for: - The overall implementation of this policy. - Ensuring staff are suitably trained to deliver the subjects. - Ensuring that parents are fully informed of this policy. - Reviewing requests from parents to withdraw their children from the subjects. - Discussing requests for withdrawal with parents. - Organising alternative education for pupils, where necessary, that is appropriate and purposeful. - Reporting to the governing board on the effectiveness of this policy. - Reviewing this policy on an annual basis.

-3.2 The headteacher is responsible for:
+3.3 The PSHE and Wellbeing Lead is responsible for: